 Parental alienation affects millions of families, with one third of children whose parents divorce or separate losing all contact with one parent.
 But parental alienation goes beyond missing out on a relationship with one parent.
 Parental alienation means lost relationships with siblings, extended family and friends.
-The reasons for this human rights travesty are complex, and unfair court systems, unstable, angry parents can be blamed.
+The reasons for this human rights travesty are complex, and unfair court systems, as well as unstable, angry parents can be blamed.

 Non-custodial parents, who are relegated to “visits” with their children by courts, in 40 percent of cases lose contact with their kids.

-Whether you like it or not, shared parenting, which receives a 70 percent public popularity rating, split equally among men and women, conservatives and progressives, democrats and republics, is quickly being adopted by courts.
+Whether you like it or not, shared parenting — which receives a 70 percent public popularity rating, split equally among men and women, conservatives and progressives, democrats and republics — is quickly being adopted by courts.

 In other words: The world is changing, and if you’re not on board with shared parenting, and recognizing the systematic atrocity that is parental alienation, time to get over it.
 Because faced with it in your own life, you are likely to lose in the face of a court, and if not, but judging society.

 Ginger Gentile produced and directed Erasing Dad, a similar project in Argentina, and herself is the victim of parental alienation at the hands of her parents’ divorce.

 You can learn more about Erasing Family here, and support this important project.

 I connected with Ginger through our mutual colleague Terry Brennan, the advocate from Leading Women for Shared Parenting, for whom you can thank for all that incredible legislation taking place around the country.